-The scope of the audit services required should be sufficiently clear to properly define what is expected of the auditor but not in any way that restricts the audit procedures or techniques the auditor may wish to use to form an opinion.
-It should specify at least the following:
+The scope of the audit services required will include the following areas.
+However, this should not be construed as exhaustive and should not in any way restrict the audit procedures or techniques the auditor may wish to use to form an opinion.